Homepage of Arthur de Jong

 password required pam_deny.so

-Note that are a lot of different ways to configure PAM and the above is only a suggestion.
+There are many different ways to configure PAM and the above is only a suggestion.

 Step 3: Test and troubleshoot

-To ensure that everything is working correctly you can run "getent passwd".
+To ensure that everything is working correctly you can run getent passwd.
 This should return users from LDAP.
-As root, "getent shadow" should also return LDAP entries.
+As root, getent shadow should also return information from LDAP.

-To troubleshoot problems you can run nslcd (the connection daemon) in debugging mode (remember to stop nscd when debugging).
-Debugging mode should return a lot of information about the LDAP queries that are performed and errors that may rise.
+To troubleshoot problems you can run nslcd in debug mode (remember to stop nscd when debugging).
+Debug mode should return a lot of information about the LDAP queries that are performed and errors that may arise.

 # /etc/init.d/nscd stop